COLLEGE RECRUITING GUIDE

 SPECIFIC RECRUITMENT MARKETING STEPS

 Step #2.
-From spring of Sophomore year through fall of Junior year create your skills/game video.
+From the spring of Sophomore year through fall of Junior year create your skills/game video.

 Step #3.
 Player Introspection.
 During your late Sophomore or early junior years, players and parents should do an assessment about attending college.
 This assessment essentially becomes your selection criteria.
 Develop your own questions, but here are some starters: